pexip/pexkit-sdk/README.md

 point for for building your native application against the Pexip client API's.
-The guide walks you through the basic concepts of the client API, building dependencies such as WebRTC libraries and also examples of other tasks required to build a succssful native application.
+The guide walks you through the basic concepts of the client API, building dependencies such as WebRTC libraries and also examples of other tasks required to build a successful native application.
 This document is a living document and will be updated to reflect changes in the development of the client API but it is not intended to be a complete step-by-step guide on building an